PIRATES BASEBALL SUMMER CAMPS

 PLAY BALL EVENT AT PNC PARK

-The Pirates invited kids of all ages to come down to take part in PLAY BALL on Sunday, May 20, 2018.
+The Pirates invited local area kids to come down to take part in a PLAY BALL event on Sunday, June 2, 2019.

-The Pirates annual PLAY BALL event took place on-field at PNC Park for youth ages 5-14, offering instruction and entertainment from Pirates coaches, players, alumni, mascots, front office staff and more.
-Youth in attendance participated in fun and engaging baseball activities, and received two tickets to the Pirates vs. Padres 1:35 p.m. game later that day.
-Also, following the on-field event, Pirates infielder Josh Harrison was joined by former Pirate John Wehner to discuss hitting with the group, and offered tips and drills that participants can work on at home.
+The Play Ball event took place on-field at PNC Park for youth ages 5-13, offering instruction and entertainment from Pirates personnel, alumni, mascots, front office staff, and more.
+Youth in attendance participated in fun and engaging baseball activities, and received two tickets to the Pirates vs. Brewers 1:35 p.m. game later that day, along with a lunch and Pirates giveaways.

-In addition to the on-field event, there were baseball-themed activities open to the public on Federal Street starting at 10 a.m., with giveaways including Pirates Play Ball T-Shirts, along with chances to win other prizes and interact with Pirates alumni, mascots and the Bucco Brigade.
+Additionally, there were baseball-themed activities open to the public on Federal Street, with giveaways and chances to win other prizes and interact with Pirates mascots and the Bucco Brigade.

 Pittsburgh RBI (Reviving Baseball in Inner Cities) is part of the international MLB RBI program.
 Pittsburgh RBI began in 1994 as part of the Roberto Clemente Foundation.
 Because of the program's growth and its need for additional resources, Pittsburgh RBI became part of the Boys & Girls Clubs of Western Pennsylvania in 2003.
 The Boys & Girls Club provides Pittsburgh RBI with the infrastructure and administrative services that are necessary for its success.